HASwitchPlate/openHASP-docs/docs/devices/az-touch.md

 The AZ-Touch Feather also uses a 2.8" TFT display but the footprint on the PCB is only suitable for the [Adafruit Feather family][2]{target=_blank} of MCUs.
 This AZ-Touch Feather kit can also be used to run openHASP with the HUZZAH32 or SparkFun Thing Plus ESP32-WROOM development boards.

-**Unlike the AR-Touch MOD, the AZ-Touch Feather is a self-solder kit!**  You have to solder *all* components to the PCB yourself.
+**Unlike the AZ-Touch MOD, the AZ-Touch Feather is a self-solder kit!**  You have to solder *all* components to the PCB yourself.
-For this reason, the AZ-Touch MOD is recommended over the AZ-Touch Feather.
+For this reason the [AZ-Touch MOD](#az-touch-mod) is recommended over the AZ-Touch Feather.

 | Pros                         | Cons
 |:-----                        |:----